venusbb/SPA2018IoT/tasks/task5.md

 This exercise aims to expose the usage of radio broadcasting and receiving features in a micro:bit.

-*Challenge: How do you ensure you are only receiving messages from your partner?*

 ## Goal

 Working with you partner, use the radio broadcasting and receiving feature in conjunction with channl config to broadcast your group number to everyone using the Radio library.